mikumikudice/ghost/README.md

 >>> pineapple
 ```

-\* These methods can be used with strings, but instead of a dot it uses two dots.
+\* These methods can be used with strings, but instead of using a dot you should use colons.
 ```assembly
 'hello':4